-All social animals have a large stake and take great interest in how food is distributed and shared among individuals in breeding groups, but the selection of food is driven largely by subconscious nutritional needs and adventitious availability.
+All social animals have a large stake and take great interest in how food is distributed among individuals in breeding groups, but the selection of food is driven largely by subconscious nutritional needs and adventitious availability.
 Lots of animals spend hours perfecting their behaviors for foraging and hunting, but once a food item has been obtained, it is consumed with little preparation or ceremony and usually immediately.
 Long after their nutritional needs are satisfied, however, humans devote a huge amount of effort to learning about (and frequently inventing) novel food combinations and preparation methods, i.e. cooking.
-Humans need to learn food preparation because they do not instinctively know what to do with the ingredients available in their own or other cultures.
-We speak of humans as omnivores (an instinct of some animal species) but in fact humans are "oligovores".
-Each human culture develops complex recipes involving a relatively small percentage of available foodstocks and often disdains (e.g. insects, dogs, horses) and or prohibits (e.g. Islamic halal, Jewish kosher, Jainism) other ingredients.

 As primate brains and their metabolic demands grew, the extraction of energy from the cumbersome and inefficient digestion of raw foods became a limiting factor in human evolution.
-What we call foods are the bodies of other animals (meat) and the aspirational progeny of plants (seeds and fruits), all of which evolved to resist the disaster of being digested.
+What we call foods are the bodies of other animals (meat) and the aspirational progeny of plants (seeds and fruits), all of which evolved to resist the disaster of being eaten.
 They require a great deal of energy to break down into usable sources of energy, making them inefficient and less attractive as foods.
 If necessity is the mother of invention, then the control of fire was the necessary solution to chronic starvation (Wrangham, 2017).
 Cooking with fire lets humans supply that energy from external sources, mostly the burning bodies of yet other plants and animals (wood and oil).
 Cooking is the continuing and competitive elaboration of that fundamental invention of human civilization.
 But cooking is a learned rather than instinctive behavior.
 Mastering it requires trial-and-error experimentation that is often wasteful in the moment but rewarding in the long term, making it a target for our curiosity drive.

 Communications media have been heavily invested in cooking as well as pornography.
 There are recipes recorded on clay tablets from ancient Mesopotamia circa 1700 BC (Bottéro, 1987).
 Printed cookbooks were prized possessions of affluent Europeans in the Renaissance (Fitzpatrick, 2016;Notaker, 2022) and hand-written ones are still passed from mothers to daughters everywhere.
 Newspapers and magazines devote many column-inches to reviewing the latest restaurants and food fads.
 Cable television has whole channels devoted to cooking shows and competitions.
 Cooking and recipe apps are popular on cellphones and personal computers.
 Food "selfies" are pervasive; Google just returned 633,000,000 search results.

-Cooking and food preservation required large and phylogenetically recent behavioral changes that were driven by human invention (fire, agriculture, animal husbandry) rather than genetic evolution, but the results are so powerful that they have driven at least some simple genetic selection even within the relatively short existence of Homo sapiens.
+Cooking and food preservation required large and phylogenetically recent behavioral changes that were driven by human invention (fire, agriculture, animal husbandry) rather than genetic evolution, but the results are so powerful that they have driven genetic selection even within the relatively short existence of Homo sapiens.
 Perhaps the best known of these relates to lactase, the digestive enzyme for the predominant sugar in milk.
 The extended childhood of humans, which is necessary to learn non-instinctive social behaviors, necessitated a mechanism to get young children to stop nursing, which imposes a metabolic demand on mothers that suppresses their fertility.
 The earliest humans stopped producing lactase and could no longer digest milk after early childhood.
 The inventions of animal husbandry and preservation of milk as yoghurt, butter and cheese drove a genetic reversal of lactase suppression in Euroasian subpopulations (Chenling Xu et al., 2017).
 Other dietary inventions were facilitated by selection and drift in the microbiome of the gut, which performs much of the digestive work and has its own signaling mechanisms with the human nervous system (Sharon et al., 2016).